woocommerce/woocommerce-gateway-stripe/readme.txt

 = 5.x.x - 2021-xx-xx =
 * Tweak - Remove animated credit card icons from payment method option on the checkout page.

+* Fix - Failed payments for pre-orders and subscriptions with an empty source token.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).